This is the story about how Emma learned to read:

 Hot tears welled up in little Emma’s clear blue eyes as she stood with her reader.
 The other children whispered and giggled, then grew silent.
 The teacher was yelling something incomprehensible…

 In the hollow where Emma lived, the previous day had been unusually quiet.
 Around three o’clock the sound of children running, skipping, and laughing filled the street.

-“Where were you?” they asked.
+“Where were you?” they asked in Italian.
 “It’s the first day of school.”

 “I’m not old enough,” Emma declared.

 “Yes, you are!” they replied.”This is America.
 You don’t have to wait until you are eight.”